Male prostitution: Online

 Professional escorts (indoor sex workers) often advertise on male escorting websites, usually either independently or through an escort agency.
 Such sites can face legal difficulties; in 2015, Rentboy.com – a well-known American site – was shut down by the United States Department of Homeland Security and its operators charged with facilitating prostitution and other charges.
 Recent research suggests a substantial growth in numbers of online escorts worldwide, to the extent that the online market accounts for the vast majority of male sex workers.
 This has persisted despite anti-sex worker laws like the Fight Online Sex Trafficking Act in the United States, thanks in part to escorting websites based in other countries.

 Streets, bars, and clubs

 Major cities in Europe and the Western Hemisphere often have one or more areas where male street prostitutes regularly make themselves available to potential clients who drive by in cars.
 Such an area may have a locally known informal name.
 These areas tend to be risky for both the client and the prostitute, from a legal perspective when it is in a region where street prostitution or solicitation is prohibited by law, or also from a safety perspective.
 These areas may be targets for surveillance and arrests by law enforcement.
 Some male prostitutes solicit potential clients in other public spaces such as bus terminals, parks and rest stops.

+In 1998, there were at least five male strip clubs in Mumbai, India.